Cite this answer

 | Obesity / weight management (Phase 3 trial) | subcutaneous | 0.6–4.8 mg | Once weekly | Doses titrated in clinical trials from 0.6 mg up to 4.8 mg weekly.
 Maximum studied dose: 4.8 mg.
 Not available outside trials. |

-Dosing information is for educational purposes only.
+Reported ranges are for research context only.
 Consult a qualified healthcare professional before using any peptide.

 Research summary

 Phase 2 data showed mean weight loss ranging from 6.2% (0.6 mg) to 14.9% (4.8 mg) at 46 weeks vs 2.8% for placebo.
 In the Phase 2 MASH trial, up to 62% of patients at 4.8 mg achieved histological MASH improvement without worsening fibrosis, vs 14% placebo.
 Phase 3 SYNCHRONIZE-1 (obesity without T2D) and SYNCHRONIZE-2 (obesity with T2D) trials are ongoing globally, with SYNCHRONIZE-CVOT evaluating long-term cardiovascular safety.
-Results pending as of 2026.[1][2][3]
+Results pending as of mid-2026.[1][2][3]

 Evidence grading